 Receivables from portfolio companies represent non-recurring costs that we incurred on behalf of portfolio companies and are included in other assets on our accompanying Condensed Consolidated Statements of Assets and Liabilities.
 We maintain an allowance for uncollectible receivables from portfolio companies, which is determined based on historical experience and management's expectations of future losses.
 We charge the accounts receivable to the established provision when collection efforts have been exhausted and the receivables are deemed uncollectible.
-As of December 31 and September 30, 2012, we had gross receivables from portfolio companies of \$0.6 million and \$0.8 million, respectively.
-The allowance for uncollectible receivables was \$0.4 million as of December 31 and September 30, 2012.
-In addition, we recorded an allowance for uncollectible interest receivable of \$0 and \$21 as of December 31 and September 30, 2012, respectively.
+As of March 31, 2013 and September 30, 2012, we had gross receivables from portfolio companies of \$0.6 million and \$0.8 million, respectively.
+The allowance for uncollectible receivables was \$0.3 million and \$0.4 million as of March 31, 2013 and September 30, 2012, respectively.
+In addition, we recorded an allowance for uncollectible interest receivable of \$0 and \$21 as of March 31, 2013 and September 30, 2012, respectively.